Elizabeth Mantell: Legacy

 “Ekwendeni College of Nursing through excellence in teaching and learning environment shall train/educate and inspire students in the nursing and midwifery profession within the Christian principles.”

 On 22 April 1998 the Macduff Parish Church dedicated a stained glass window to Mantell.
 This memorial, designed by Jennifer-Jane Bayless, consists of three windows and the focal point of Mantell holding a baby.
 Also on the memorial are images of Macduff Parish Church and Mulanje Mission Hospital, as well as the Saltire Cross and Malawi flag.
 The windows fuse new Celtic and African art.
 It includes the quote, "My grace is sufficient for you" from 2 Corinthians 12:9 of the New Testament, representing Mantell's method of practicing missionary work and providing inspiration to the title of her biography by David Randall, Grace Sufficient.

-Mantell was a key part of the Scotland-Malawi Partnership.
-Congregations in Scotland remember her mission, raising money in Macduff for things like a well in Ekwendeni.
-Through efforts like these, the relationship between the two countries are maintained after the death of Elizabeth Mantell.
+Mantell was a part of what became the Scotland-Malawi Partnership.
+Congregations in Scotland remember her mission, raising money in Macduff for a well in Ekwendeni.